 Finally after five years of campaigning RAVAS together with VATfraud.org has successfully made online marketplaces collect VAT.
 The UK is due to introduce a set of measures designed to prevent on UK sellers on online marketplaces evade VAT.
 They are the strongest online VAT measures in the world and should hopefully see a return to a level playing field for UK retailers who have for two decades suffered from VAT abuse.

-If you sell online in the EU and are facing competitors selling EU products VAT free by mail order you have come to the right place.
+If you sell online in the UK and are facing competitors who are not paying VAT when they should be then you have come to the right place.
 We can help you.
 Please join us by signing up here